tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 Issuers maintain a stable Issuer Origin Secret that they use in calculating values returned to the Attester for each origin.
 If this value changes, it will open up a possibility for Clients to request extra tokens for an Origin without being limited, within a policy window.
-See {{origin-key-rollout}} for details about generating and rotating the Issuer Origin Secret.
+See {{token-key-management}} for details about generating and rotating the Issuer Origin Secret.

 Issuers are expected to have the private key that corresponds to Origin Name Key,